goh-chunlin/gcl-boilerplate.csharp/console-application/HelloWorld.JsonFileReader/README.md

 # JSON File Writer

 ## Objective
-This is to show how to create a console application to create a JSON file.
-The output JSON file will be save to the C:\Temp folder.
+This is to show how to create a console application to read a JSON file.
+A sample JSON file, sample.json, is provided in the AppData folder.

 ## Technical Specification
 Language: C# 9.0\